I love rubber stamps and the effects they can make

 But for quickness, if you are just changing colours, then a quick wipe over the stamp with a baby wipe will remove the ink.

-Unmounted stamps are either made from clear silicone, or the same kind of rubber as the mounted ones, just minus the wooden block.
+are either made from clear silicone, acrylic or polymer, or the same kind of rubber as the mounted ones, just minus the wooden block.

 Both these types of stamps can be stuck onto an acrylic block with a glue stick, spray on glue or by mounting onto a ready sticky stamping cushion.